natskor/cs471-project/PRODCONS/README.md

 * ```p``` = number of producers
 *  ```c``` = number of consumers
 *  ```b``` = size of buffer.

+This command is also run from the PRODCONS directory, and will run the main program with the given arguments.

 ### Example